9 Top-Rated Attractions & Things to Do in Deadwood, SD

 - Address: 22 Van Buren Street, Deadwood, South Dakota

-4 Broken Boot Gold Mine
+4. Broken Boot Gold Mine

-Operating as an authentic gold mine from 1876 to 1904 and providing a successful tourist attraction from 1954 to present times, the Broken Boot Gold Mine takes visitors underground to explore Deadwood's historic gold rush past.
-Tours are available every thirty minutes at the Broken Boot Gold Mine, and by exploring the ore car paths, visitors witness the once-working areas of countless miners looking to literally strike gold in the Black Hills.
-Each visitor to Broken Boot Gold Mine earns a souvenir stock certificate from the mine, and for a small additional price, young explorers are encouraged to pan for their own gold with a high chance of finding something worth bringing back home.
+Each visitor to Broken Boot Gold Mine earns a souvenir stock certificate from the mine.
+For a small additional price, young explorers are encouraged to pan for their own gold with a high chance of finding something worth bringing back home.

 Address: 1200 Pioneer Way, Deadwood, South Dakota

-5 Days of 76 Museum
+5. Days of 76 Museum

 Address: 18 Seventy-Six Drive, Deadwood, South Dakota

-6 Mount Moriah Cemetery
+6. Mount Moriah Cemetery

 Address: 10 Mount Moriah Drive, Deadwood, South Dakota

-7 Tatanka: Story of The Bison
+7. Tatanka: Story of The Bison

 Address: 100 Tatanka Drive, Deadwood, South Dakota

-8 Mount Theodore Roosevelt Monument
+8. Mount Theodore Roosevelt Monument

-Bullock wanted to commemorate the president and one-time Medora, North Dakota sheriff and commissioned a 30-foot stone tower to do so.
+Bullock wanted to commemorate the president and one-time Medora, North Dakota sheriff, and so he commissioned this 30-foot stone tower.
 Not only is the history behind the monument fun and unique, but every step of the short hike up to the monument exposes a rich look at the Black Hills and surrounding scenery.